 - Remaining College Eligibility: A player who left or forgoes college with remaining eligibility (and was not on the MLS SuperDraft list).
 Such players will be discoverable one year after leaving or forgoing college with remaining eligibility.

-- Unsigned Drafted Players: The day after the drafting club's first MLS regular season game, college players selected in that year's SuperDraft that have not signed an MLS contract have the right to be placed on waivers upon request.
-If an unsigned college player is placed on waivers, and is not claimed by another MLS Club, he will return to his drafting Club's College Protected List until the end of the College Protected Period.
+- Unsigned Drafted Players: The day after the drafting club's first MLS Regular Season game, college players selected in that year's MLS SuperDraft that have not signed an MLS contract have the right to be placed on waivers upon request.
+If an unsigned college player is placed on Waivers, and is not claimed by another MLS club, he will return to his drafting club's College Protected List until the end of the College Protected Period.

-- Any player whose contract has expired or option has been declined, is not eligible for the Re-Entry Process or Free Agency, and their former club does not wish to make them a genuine offer.
-Such players will be typically made available in a yearend Waiver Draft or prior to the start of the next MLS league season.
+- Any player whose contract has expired or option has been declined, is not eligible for the Re-Entry Process or Free Agency, and his former club does not wish to make him a genuine offer.
+Such a player will be typically made available in a year-end Waiver Draft or prior to the start of the next MLS League Season.

 Once a club selects a player off Waivers, that club is automatically moved to the bottom of the priority list for subsequent waiver selections in a given season, regardless of its points-per-game total.

-MLS clubs may sign players from their USL affiliate to Short Term Agreements (up to four-day contracts) for CONCACAF Champions League, AMWAY Canadian Championship, U.S. Open Cup, and exhibition matches.
-An MLS club may sign a player to a maximum of four short term agreements each season (maximum of 16 days).
+A club may sign players from their USL affiliate to Short Term Agreements (up to four-day contracts) for CONCACAF Champions League, Canadian Championship, Lamar Hunt U.S. Open Cup, and exhibition matches.
+A club may sign a player to a maximum of four Short-Term Agreements each season (maximum of 16 days).

 Extreme Hardship Call-ups

 Clubs may add players to their roster in cases of "Extreme Hardship."
 Extreme Hardship exists when an MLS club has: